cecid/hermes-docs/docs/source/installation.rst

 ^^^^^^^^^^^^^^^^^
 1. Java 2 SDK version 5.0 or above
 #.
 A security patch, Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files, is also required for the java cryptography extension.
 #.
-Tomcat 5.5 or above with port 8080, TOMCAT_HOME is used for referring to the home directory of tomcat in the remaining parts of document.
+Tomcat 5.5 or above with port :literal:`8080`, :file:`TOMCAT_HOME` is used for referring to the home directory of tomcat in the remaining parts of document.

    **Note:**  To access the admin page, you will need to have a Tomcat user with an admin role.
-One way is to define the user in *tomcat-users.xml*.
+One way is to define the user in :file:`tomcat-users.xml`.
 Please refer to the Realm Configuration section in the Tomcat documentation for more details.

-   Sample of *tomcat-user.xml*:
+   Sample of :file:`tomcat-user.xml`:

    .. code-block:: xml